ekernf01/geneformer_embeddings/README.md

+## A convenient GeneFormer interface for

+This is a pip-installable wrapper for [GeneFormer](https://huggingface.co/ctheodoris/Geneformer) that streamlines certain tasks:

+- Fine-tuning for cell type classification, including hyperparameter optimization
-## Extract cell embeddings from GeneFormer
+- Extraction of post-perturbation cell embeddings

 ### Installation